ylmrx/ludwig/README.md

 # ludwig

-complete and visually pleasing moss osc implem
+complete and visually pleasing moss osc template.

 This is a WIP, expect general unreliability, don't bring it on stage (yet).